Sampling Distributions and the Central Limit Theorem#

 Sampling Distributions#

 Definition.
-For a fixed population and fixed sample size, the collection of all possible values of the mean over all possible samples of that size, forms what we call the sampling distribution.
+For a fixed population and fixed sample size \(k\in \mathbb{N}\), a collection of values of the mean over \(n\) samples of size \(k\) forms what we call a sampling distribution.

 Law of Large Numbers#